AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 1. `l` (lowercase letter L) is the simple command to convert the input word to lowercase lettering.
 1. Finally, `Q` is a simple command that tells `john` to compare the result of the mutations applied and include the word in the output list of generated candidates only if it's *actually* different from the original input word.
 This is why `john` doesn't try guessing `someotherword` twice, which would clearly be a waste of time.

-> :bulb: A comprehensive manual for John the Ripper's wordlist rule syntax is beyond the scope of this exercise, but if you want a complete accounting of each reject flag and simple command that `john` understands, see the `doc/RULES` file in the official JtR source distribution for more information.
+> :bulb: Although we'll explore [writing wordlist rules](#writing-wordlist-rules) more soon, a comprehensive manual for John the Ripper's wordlist rule syntax is beyond the scope of this exercise.
+If you want a complete accounting of each reject flag and simple command that `john` understands, see the `doc/RULES` file in the official JtR source distribution for more information.

 Let's give the `--rules` option a go, and see if `john`'s pre-configured "Wordlist" ruleset gives us any more password hits.